tomwhite007/rename-angular-component/README.md

 - `renameAngularComponent.debugLog`: Enable/disable debug logging to file for optional submission with new issue posts
 - `renameAngularComponent.useLocalDirectPaths`: Update imports/exports with direct local paths even if wildcard path exists
+- `renameAngularComponent.followAngular20FolderAndSelectorNamingConvention`: Since Angular 20.x, CLI generated folder names include any dot-suffix you type in the folder name, and the selector - which breaks the build.
+When this option is set to false, the Renamer generates the folder name, and selector without the dot-suffix (this is the default setting).
+- `renameAngularComponent.projectUsesStandaloneComponentsOnly`: Untick this if your project uses Modules.
+Then all selectors will be updated in templates, instead of just the Components that import the renamed Component.
+But note, unticking this option means that any duplicate selectors will get updated as well.
+- `renameAngularComponent.showWhatsNewPopup`: Show the 'What's New' screen when the extension is updated to a new version

 ## Known Issues